 Want to use NTFS drives on a Mac?
-In this guide we show you how to use those Windows-formatted drives in macOS.
+Well, you're in luck because in this guide we're going to help you do just that!
+And the good news is, it's not as tricky as it sounds.
+Stick with us as and we'll show you exactly how to use those Windows-formatted drives in macOS.

-This format was created for Microsoft and allows users to quickly plug their drives into Windows machines and work with files.
-As NTFS is proprietary, Apple would need a special license to use it fully on the Macs they sell.
+Before we get into how to use NTFS drives on a Mac, it's worth understanding what NTFS actually is.
+The NT File System (NTFS) was developed by Microsoft way back in 1992 when they released Windows 3.1 as a way of allowing users to quickly plug their drives into Windows machines so they could work with their files.
+Because NTFS is proprietary, Apple would need a special license to use it fully on the Macs they sell.

+We pride ourselves on coming up with the best Mac tips, tricks and timesavers and being able to use NTFS drives on a Mac is definitely one of our favorites.
 In this guide, you’ll discover several solutions to this dilemma from formatting drives to a more universal file system to using third-party tools.
+Let's take a look...

 1. Format to FAT32